lxj616/rebrickr/README.md

 ## LEGOizer
   * Features:
+      * This code is a WIP.
+Stay tuned!
       * Adjust LEGO brick settings before committing model
   * Instructions:
       * Select an object with 'Source Object' UI box (defaults to active object if blank or if object doesn't exist)